creativescala/doodle/docs/src/pages/pictures/path.md

 You can create a path by calling the `empty` method on either `ClosedPath` or `OpenPath`, and then calling methods on the resulting object.
 This is the approach used above.
 You can also creates instances of @:api(doodle.core.PathElement) and create a path from a `List[PathElement]`.

-To convert a path to a `Picture` you can use the `path` syntax method, which is demonstrated in the examples above.
+To convert a path to a `Picture` you can use the `path` syntax method, which is demonstrated in the examples above, or use the `path` method on the `Picture` object.

-To use a use a path with `Image` you can use the `path` method on `Image`, or call the `openPath` or `closedPath` methods with a sequence of `PathElement`.
+To create an `Image` from a path, use the `path` method on `Image`.
 Here's an example.

 ```scala mdoc:silent
 import doodle.image._